pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 1. Deploy the [AWS EBS Container Storage Interface (CSI) driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) on the EKS cluster.
 If you are using a storage type other than `gp3`, skip this step.

-2. Set ebs-csi-node `toleration`
+2. Set ebs-csi-node `toleration`.

     ```bash
     kubectl patch -n kube-system ds ebs-csi-node -p '{"spec":{"template":{"spec":{"tolerations":[{"operator":"Exists"}]}}}}'
     daemonset.apps/ebs-csi-node patched
     ```

-4. Create a `StorageClass` resource.
+3. Create a `StorageClass` resource.
 In the resource definition, specify your desired storage type in the `parameters.type` field.

     ```yaml
     kind: StorageClass